 Scenarios where employee testing is MANDATORY:

-If an employee would like to return sooner than the ten-day isolation period after a confirmed positive COVID-19 test, the employee needs to test at day five.
-If the employee’s day five test is negative and his/her symptoms significantly improve, the employee may return at day six.
-If a employee’s day five test is still positive, the employee will have to complete the ten days of isolation before returning to work.
+Isolation can end after day 5 if symptoms are not present or are resolving (testing is recommended before returning to work).
+If fever is present, isolation must be continued until fever resolves for 24 hours without the use of fever-reducing medications.
+Wear a well fitted mask around others for a total of 10 days, especially in indoor settings.

 If an employee is identified as a close contact and is asymptomatic, the employee must test 3-5 days after exposure.
 If an employee who is considered a close contact becomes symptomatic, the employee must test.